firdese/auto-fetch-halcon-license/README.md

-Need to have python installed in your machine.
+1) Need to have python installed in your machine.

-Make sure you have "requests" package.
-Run pip install requests.
+2) Make sure you have "requests" package.
+Run `pip install requests` if don't have.

-Run script in elevated cmd. "py auto-fetch-halcon-license.py"
+3) Open elevated cmd from script directory.
+Run `py auto-fetch-halcon-license.py`.